derykmakgill/511/_posts/2020-01-23-dev-funding.md

 - **I don't agree with the statement in the AMA that most of the funds will be "general donations."** I don't think forking over a pot of money and then saying "figure out something useful to do" is a very smart way to get useful things done.
 This seems to be a recipe for the kind of money grubbing and inefficiencies you see in D.C. non-profits and grad-school programs.
 The money should come with very clear goals, timelines and specific financial incentives.
 Maybe that will happen as the details are more developed.

 - **I would rather see one of the major businesses or miners completely absorb ABC as their employees or start their own node implementation.**  This still feels a bit too non-profity for me, too churchy.
-That might change as new details are hashed out.
+I don't want it to end up as some community fund that miners vote on, or as some sort of smart contract that pays out to devs.
+That might change as new details are hashed out so take all these concerns with a grain of salt.

 - **"[How will the Hong Kong coorporations be held accountable to the community](https://read.cash/@Jake/some-thoughts-questions-on-jiang-zhuoers-miner-funding-announcement-84549728)" is the wrong question.** It is not "community" money.
 It is miner money being made available for a very specific purpose.
 I'm not convinced they need to be transparent anymore than any normal business should be transparent.